rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

     > **Note**: For more information regarding this functionality, refer to [Replacing "View YAML"](https://devblogs.microsoft.com/devops/replacing-view-yaml/)

-1. On the lab computer, start Visual Studio Code and use it to open the file **PartsUnlimitedE2E.yml**.
+1. On the lab computer, Select the file which you have downloaded and Select **open with Visual Studio Code** and the file **PartsUnlimitedE2E.yml**.
 The file should have the following content:

     ```yaml
     name: $(date:yyyyMMdd)$(rev:.r)